The Trial-Tested Representation Your Case Requires

 Business interruption insurance is very important coverage that people often forget to purchase when starting a company.
 You expect to run your company every day to generate income, but there could be circumstances outside of your control that force you to cease operating.

 Natural disasters, supply chain disruptions and even local road construction could force a temporary but expensive closure of your company.
 If you can’t operate for several weeks or months, the company could become insolvent and never recover from the financial fallout of the closure.

-Business interruption insurance helps ensure that your business can reopen its doors when the situation becomes favorable again.
+helps ensure that your business can reopen its doors when the situation becomes favorable again.
 How do you determine how much coverage you need?

 Estimate your likely operating expenses

 Business interruption insurance helps cover your financial obligations so that the company doesn’t wind up in debt when it cannot generate revenue.
 The amount you pay for rent or toward mortgage every month will be one expense you absolutely need to cover.
 The wages for salaried workers and the benefits that you provide for them are another consideration.
 You also will need to find a way to cover the minimum payments on revolving lines of credit and financed business equipment.